Managing Your Time

 • Remind yourself: This is temporary.
 You will get through it.

-The semester’s final stretch is a test of endurance, not perfection.
+The semester’s is a test of endurance, not perfection.
 Keep moving forward, take care of yourself, and trust that you’ve got this — because you do.

 Chat Loading...